ddanman00/dummy/pointers.md

 - Useful for handling errors when using the malloc function.

 Facts:
-- The value of NULL is 0.
+- NULL is a macro typically defined as ((void*)0) or 0, depending on the compiler.
 We can either use NULL or 0, but this 0 is written in context of pointers and is not equivalent to the integer 0.
 - Size of the NULL pointer depends upon the platform and is similar to the size of the normal pointers.

 Best Practices: